mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/release-notes/2.1.0/index.md

 ---
 Mesosphere&reg; DC/OS&trade; 2.1.0 was released on 9, June 2020.

-WARNING: The DC/OS 2.2 release includes an issue that changes the name of the 'libnetwork' certificate which causes its bootstrap to restart Docker and workloads, if you upgrade from 2.1.x.
-Because of this, we recommend you do not upgrade, and wait for a patch.
+<p class="message--warning"><strong>WARNING:</strong> Upgrading from DC/OS 2.1.x to DC/OS 2.2.0 causes all Docker containers, launched by Docker Containerizer, in any cluster to be restarted due to an issue that changes the name of the 'libnetwork' certificate.
+Because of this, we recommend you upgrade directly to [DC/OS 2.2.1]().</p>

 [button color="light" href="https://downloads.dcos.io/dcos/stable/2.1.0/dcos_generate_config.sh"]Download DC/OS Open Source[/button]